dmbrady01/udacity_tableau/Write-up.md

 I thought it would be a bit fun to organize them in ways that lended to cheeky titles - A/S/L, Grey Poupon, and Loneliness is a Warm Gun

 ## Feedback
 * Should begin with a summary slide instead of going straight to survival percentages.
 ..* Added a dashboard with basic survival information about the Titanic
 * The colors can be a bit harsh.
 ..* Softened the color palette
 * I do not know what embarkation city means.
 ..* Changed embarkation to departure
 * Remove the with/without for chart titles that have them.
 ..* Removed with/without from titles of parent and sibling/spouse charts
-* The parents/siblings survival matrix is confusing ..* I removed it
+* The parents/siblings survival matrix is confusing.
+..* I removed it

 ## Resources